openbikesensor/portal/OBS-FACE/README.md

 `BASEDIRECTORY/visualization/roads.json` confirmed, valid measurements consolidated to road segments in GeoJson format

-The base directory is changed by the `-b BASEDIRECTORY` option.
-The paths can be further customized, see the full option list.
+The base directory is changed by the `-b BASEDIRECTORY` option and defaults to `./data`.
+The paths can be further customized, see the full option list below.

 ### Exclude Input Files
 To exclude subdirectories of the input, use: